darklordabc/Legends-of-Dota-Redux/README.md

  - Pick your skills or select a random build!
  - Take advantage of hero perks and custom abilities to further enhance your hero!

+###Github Issues###
+ - Feel free to post an [issue](https://github.com/darklordabc/Dota-2-Redux/issues) on any subject.
+Improvements, bugs, ideas or to start a discussion, its all good.
+ - There are two major lists of issues, ordered by priority, the bug list is [HERE](https://github.com/darklordabc/Dota-2-Redux/milestone/4), and the improvement list is [HERE](https://github.com/darklordabc/Dota-2-Redux/milestone/5).

 ###Steam Workshop###
  - Click [here](https://steamcommunity.com/sharedfiles/filedetails/?id=717356279) to view Dota 2 Redux on the steam workshop.